You want to know how I decluttered my entire house when I am one of the least motivated individuals on the entire planet?

 I recommend shooting for 20 minutes.
 It’s a length of time that is long enough to make significant progress, but short enough to fit into even the most busy days.
 Pick a time goal that you know for sure you can accomplish on a daily basis.

 If 20 minutes is too much, shoot for 10.
 Pick a goal that seems super easy.
 The key is to declutter even if you’re exhausted and forgot to do it until 11 p.m.
-If it seems easy, you’re more likely to follow through on a consistent basis.
+If it seems easy, you’re more likely to follow through on a consistent basis.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 Determine the time of day